Grundkurs/LTBL2/README.md

 -------

 - Light management : use create...() to create your light and add it to the system and no shared pointers
-- QuadtreeOccupant : isAwake() for performance and isTurnedOn() for feature
+- Quadtree : rebuilt entirely
 - LightSystem : simplified render call and minor performance improvements
 - Remove/change some hardcoded value
 - LightPointEmission and LightPointDirection inherit from sf::Sprite